ARTICLE: Getting GA’s message to lawmakers

 This is an on-going group which gets support from AOPA, NBAA, NATA and EAA.
 The caucus participants share intelligence about bills and leadership agendas involving general aviation.
 There are periodic meetings at which Senators, Representatives and their staffs discuss their agenda and strategies to implement key initiatives.
 The alliances created there assure that, when late night motions portending harm to small aircraft are likely and/or when a mark-up may be a great opportunity to tune a bill to the benefit of operators, enough votes from the GA Caucus will be there.

-Thank you Mr. Ford and thank you GA Caucus.Share:
+Thank you Mr. Ford and thank you GA Caucus.Share this article: